 Although known widely as a trophy bass lake, Briery Creek Lake is also one of Southside Virginia's best lakes for bluegill, redear sunfish, and crappie.
 Biologists also use electrofishing and creel surveys to monitor these populations and all are characterized by moderate to high abundances and fast growth.
 Angler catch rates for bluegill and redear sunfish are best from late April to June while crappie are typically best in March and April.

 Chain pickerel are fairly abundant in Briery Creek Lake but most fish are less than 20 inches.
-Channel catfish are not abundant but fish up to 15 pounds are occasionally caught.

 Tips for Proper Care and Handling of Trophy Bass: